 Work on Yourself

-While this list may seem daunting, it is important to remember that the main goal of marriage should be peace and happiness.
+While this list may seem daunting, it is important to remember that the main goal of marriage is a partnership in which the sum of the two parts creates a more beautiful, peaceful, loving union.
 If life is stressful, work on changing your perception.
 You can see peace instead of stress.
 You are only one thought away from a peaceful life.
 If you feel unhappy, seek those things that will fulfill you in life.
 Just be happy.
 The simplest route to something is to just be.
 The only person you can change is yourself.

 Video: Love and Respect

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.